iExploze/The-Sancturary/README.md

 # The Sancturary

-Horror Game Developed by Ian Zhang
+Horror Game Developed by Ian Zhang and Vlad Ign
-Art Assets Developed by Vlad Ign